 - Strategic Management: MBAD 702

-Students may design their individual plan of study through selecting electives based on interest and career goals or by choosing an area of specialization.
-Electives allow students to gain greater depth in a specific area and are offered in multiple formats to provide additional learning and networking opportunities.
+Elective credits may be used to complete a specialization or graduate certificate.
 Areas of specialization include international business, finance, innovation/entrepreneurship or marketing.
 A graduate certificate in business analytics is also available and designed to complement the program's curriculum while expanding career opportunities.
-Elective credit is given for the certificate courses.
 Optional short-term study abroad experiences are offered yearly as immersion electives.

-Students starting the PMBA program in the Spring I or Fall I terms follow the required course sequence (table found on the right).
+Students starting the PMBA program in the Spring I or Fall I terms follow the required course sequence.
 The sequences are designed to provide the basic quantitative foundation necessary to be successful in the rest of the courses.
 There are 10 elective sessions built into the course sequences.
-Students are only required to take seven electives.
+However, students are only required to take seven electives.